-Should I Be Syndicating My Content?
+Should I Be Syndicating My Content On Other Platforms?

-- How can you be sure you’re still reaping the SEO benefits of republishing your high-quality content elsewhere?
+If you’re writing for a blog, guide or webpage, you need that content to actually reach people.
+But how can you be sure you’re still reaping the SEO benefits of republishing your high-quality content elsewhere?

 If you’re producing content on a regular basis, you should be doing so with an ambition to consolidate your authority on a given topic, and make your company website a go-to source of information.
 But if you’re writing for a blog, guide or webpage, you need that content to actually reach people.